dvargas92495/terraform-aws-static-site/README.md

         restriction_type         = "blacklist"
         minimum_protocol_version = "TLSv1.2_2018"
     }

+    tags = {
+      Application = "Example"
+    }
+}
 ```

 The module requires the `template` provider and an alias for the `aws` provider called `use1`.

 ## Inputs

-* `domains` is a list of naked domains to be built into a static website with a CloudFront front-end.
+- `domains` is a list of naked domains to be built into a static website with a CloudFront front-end.
-* `secret` is the key that is shared between CloudFront and S3 to authorize access.
+- `secret` is the key that is shared between CloudFront and S3 to authorize access.
-* `www_is_main` controls whether the apex domain or the www subdomain is the main site.
+- `www_is_main` controls whether the apex domain or the www subdomain is the main site.
-* `enable_iam_user` controls whether the module should create the AWS IAM deployment user.
+- `enable_iam_user` controls whether the module should create the AWS IAM deployment user.
+- `tags` tags to add on to S3 buckets, CloudFront, and ACM Certificate
-* `cdn_settings` is a map containing some configurable CloudFront settings.
+- `cdn_settings` is a map containing some configurable CloudFront settings.
 These are optional and have sane defaults.
-  * `price_class` - sets the CloudFront [price class](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PriceClass.html).
+  - `price_class` - sets the CloudFront [price class](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PriceClass.html).
 Defaults to `PriceClass_All`.
-  * `restriction_type` - set the [geographic restriction](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/georestrictions.html) type.
+  - `restriction_type` - set the [geographic restriction](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/georestrictions.html) type.
 Defaults to `none`.
 If this is set, the `countries` variable should be set also.
-  * `minimum_protocol_version` - sets the minimum version of TLS that CloudFront will require.
+  - `minimum_protocol_version` - sets the minimum version of TLS that CloudFront will require.
 See the AWS CloudFront [documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/secure-connections-supported-viewer-protocols-ciphers.html#secure-connections-supported-ciphers) for a full list.
 Defaults to `TLSv1_2016`.
-  * `min_ttl` - the minimun time-to-live for content in seconds.
+  - `min_ttl` - the minimun time-to-live for content in seconds.
 Defaults to `0`.
-  * `default_ttl` - the default amount of time, in seconds, that objects stay in CloudFront cache before CloudFront requests an updated copy.
+  - `default_ttl` - the default amount of time, in seconds, that objects stay in CloudFront cache before CloudFront requests an updated copy.
 Defaults to 1 day.
-  * `max_ttl` - the maximum amount of time, in seconds, that objects stay in CloudFront cache.
+  - `max_ttl` - the maximum amount of time, in seconds, that objects stay in CloudFront cache.
 Defaults to 1 year.
 Further details of all the TTL settings can be found in the AWS CloudFront [documentation.](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html)
-* `countries` is a list of countries in [ISO 3166-alpha-2 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) format that the CloudFront `restriction_type` applies to.
+- `countries` is a list of countries in [ISO 3166-alpha-2 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) format that the CloudFront `restriction_type` applies to.

 ## Outputs